 [SECTION 12.
 EXCEPTION FOR CERTAIN LEGAL PROCEEDINGS.
-If an employee places the employee's health at issue in a proceeding before a tribunal in which an employment entity is a party, the employment entity may obtain genetic information about the employee without the employee's authorization only if:
+If an employee places the employee's health at issue in a proceeding before a tribunal in which an employment entity is a party, the employment entity may obtain in the proceeding genetic information about the employee without the employee's authorization only if:

-(1) the genetic information is relevant to a claim or defense in the proceeding;
+- (1) the genetic information is relevant to a claim or defense in the proceeding; - (2) on a motion by the employment entity, a tribunal orders the employee to take a genetic test or provide genetic information after finding that the genetic information is necessary in the interest of justice to resolve the proceeding and is otherwise unavailable;

-1 (2) on a motion by the employment entity, a tribunal orders the employee to take a genetic 2 test or provide genetic information after finding that the genetic information is necessary in the 3 interest of justice to resolve the proceeding and that the information is otherwise unavailable; 4 (3) the employment entity pays for the genetic test if one is ordered under paragraph 2; 5 and 6 (4) the tribunal grants a protective order to protect the privacy of the genetic information.]
-7 Reporter's Notes 8 9 This bracketed section allows an employment entity to obtain an employee's genetic 10 information that is relevant to a claim or defense in a legal proceeding, through testing if
+- (3) the employment entity pays for the genetic test if a test is ordered under paragraph (2); and - (4) the tribunal grants a protective order to protect the privacy of the genetic information.]